Rocketpoodle/AIVis/README.md

   format and do the fdeep conversion python step automatically.
 - Fix 3rdparty submodules.
 Some are no-longer used and frugally deep should be built and installed separately
+- Naming.
+Some items need updated names (like tst_annrepresentation), and some need consistency (i.e. FdeepBridge::DenseLayer and FdeepBridge::FdeepUnknownLayer)

 ## Notes and Limitations
 - This is a pet project so most items are minimally implemented, and progress is slow,